emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 point for a new port if none of the existing implementations is usable.

 #.
+The **clock** module provides fast high-resolution clocks for use
+   by the :term:`telemetry system`.

+   See :ref:`design-clock` for the design, and ``clock.h`` for the interface.
+The interface consists only of type declarations and macro definitions, so there is no implementation.

+   The header falls back to the clock functions from the :term:`plinth` if there is no platform-specific interface.
+See :c:func:`mps_clock` and :c:func:`mps_clocks_per_sec`.

+#.
 The **lock** module provides binary locks that ensure that only a
    single :term:`thread` may be running with a lock held, and recursive locks, where the same thread may safely take the lock